The Hogan Family

-The Hogan Family (originally titled Valerie and later Valerie's Family) is an American sitcom television series that began airing on NBC on March 1, 1986, and finished its run on CBS on July 20, 1991, for a total of six seasons.
-It was produced in association with Lorimar Productions (1986), Lorimar-Telepictures (1986–1988), and Lorimar Television (1988–1991).
+The Hogan Family (originally titled Valerie and later Valerie's Family: The Hogans) is an American sitcom television series that aired on NBC from March 1, 1986 to May 7, 1990, and later aired on CBS from September 15, 1990 to July 20, 1991, for a total of six seasons.
+It was produced in association with Lorimar Productions (1986), Lorimar-Telepictures (1986–88), and Lorimar Television (1988–91).

-Under the title Valerie, the show originally centered around Valerie Harper in the title role as a mother trying to juggle her career and raising three sons with an absent airline pilot husband.
-After the first two seasons, Harper was replaced, following contractual disputes over her salary.
-Her character was killed at the start of season three and Sandy Duncan joined the cast as Valerie's sister-in-law and the boys' aunt.
-The series was retitled Valerie's Family, and for seasons four through six it was retitled The Hogan Family.
+Under the title Valerie, the show centered on Valerie Harper in the title role as a mother trying to juggle her career as a buyer for an auction house and raising three teenage sons with an absent airline pilot husband (Josh Taylor).
+After the first two seasons, due to a salary dispute involving future ancillary profits, Harper was fired from the show.
+Her character was killed off at the start of season three, and Sandy Duncan joined the cast as Valerie's sister-in-law and the boys' aunt.
+The series was retitled Valerie's Family: The Hogans, and for the rest of the series, it was retitled The Hogan Family.